Information requirements according to Art. 13 GDPR

 Participants of competitions and surveys

-As a matter of principle, your personal data will not be transferred to third-parties.
-Exceptions to this shall only apply insofar as this is necessary for the processing of a transaction with you.
+We transmit your personal data to third parties only insofar as this is necessary for the processing of a transaction with you.
 This may include, in particular, any forwarding of information to service providers authorised by medi GmbH & Co.
-KG (so-called processors) or other third-parties whose activities are necessary for the purpose of contract execution (e.g. mail order companies).
+KG (so-called processors) or other third-parties whose activities are necessary for the purpose of contract execution (survey providers, logistics service providers, IT service providers).
 Vis-a-vis these third-parties, it is ensured in every instance that the data forwarded may only be used by said third-parties for the stated purposes.

 You as the data subject affected by the data processing have various rights: